kijung720/GuitarProject/README.md

 ## How To Play
 0. Make the physical air guitar!
 (Ask me if you really want to make one)
 1. Install the codes + mp3 files
-2. Hold the peak with your thumb and pointer finger.
+2. Hold the pick with your thumb and pointer finger.
 3. ```
    $ make install && python play.py
    ```
-4. Hold onto your peak (it should be flat) until you hear the ding-dong sound
+4. Hold onto your pick (it should be flat) until you hear the ding-dong sound
 5. Seven white buttons represent chords from C to A :

        D   F   A